rtyler/brokenco.de/_posts/2019-02-22-its-not-credentials-stealing.md

 1. Isolate the use of credentials to the `master` branch only.
 In many cases, I doubt that pull requests will need credentials for deployment.
-If the need for credentials is only once things land in master, for example, then we can use Jenkins Pipeline to further restrict where Pipelines might be used.
+If the need for credentials is only once things land in master, for example, then we can use Jenkins Pipeline to further restrict where Pipelines might use credentials.
 Namely, only allowing the use once code has been merged, e.g.:
    ```groovy
    stages {